peter-l5/SH1107/README.md

 display = sh1106.SH1106_SPI(width, height, spi, dc, res=None, cs=None, rotate=0, external_vcc=False)
 ```
 - width and height define the size of the display
-- spi is an SPI object, which has to be created beforehand and sets the SCL and MOSI pins
+- spi is an SPI object, which has to be created beforehand, and sets the SCL and MOSI pins
 MISO is not used
 - dc is the GPIO Pin object for the Data/Command selection
 - res is the optional GPIO Pin object for the reset connection